dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/concurrency.md

 ### Update the Delete methods in the Departments controller

-In *DepartmentController.cs*, replace the HttpGet `Delete` method with the following code:
+In *DepartmentsController.cs*, replace the HttpGet `Delete` method with the following code:

 [!code-csharp[Main](intro/samples/cu/Controllers/DepartmentsController.cs?name=snippet_DeleteGet&highlight=1,14-17,21-29)]